huntmckay/campfire/classes/how-to-scripts.md

 # how_to_bash.sh

 Bash is a command-line interpreter and it is widely used for automation and system administration of GNU/Linux Operating Systems.
+Bourne Again SHell

+pretty much everything linux is going to run

+file needs to start with shebang (#!) needs to be executable (chmod +x hello.sh) does not need to end with .sh

 # how_to_powershell.ps1
 [Link](https://learn.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7.3)